reportportal/kubernetes/reportportal/README.md

 - `PostgreSQL`

 Before you deploy reportportal you should have installed requirements.
 Versions are described in requirements.yaml.

-Also you should specify correct mongodb and elasticsearch addresses and ports in values.yaml.
+Also you should specify correct postgresql and rabbitmq addresses and ports in values.yaml.
 Also it could be an external existing installation:
 ```
 postgresql:
   SecretName: ""